jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

     (i) undertaken the activities set out in that employment plan; or (ii) undertaken any other activities relevant to the goals set out in that employment plan; and (b) if the beneficiary has failed to undertake any or all of the activities set out in the employment plan, whether those activities were realistically achieveable during the period under consideration.
-(5A) When considering whether a beneficiary has demonstrated commitment to the goals in their employment plan, the chief executive must not have any regard to whether the beneficiary has failed or refused to undertake activity in the community
+(5A) When considering whether a beneficiary has demonstrated commitment to the goals in their employment plan, the chief executive must not have any regard to whether the beneficiary has failed or refused to undertake activity in the community.
 (6)

 ### 60T Department must explain rights and obligations in relation to employment plans